-This week’s Digi-Dame is Kate Iselin, honco (honchette?) behind new online journal Vanity Project, designer of PAVO brand clothes, agitator deluxe of the ‘You Are Welcome In Australia’ Pozible comicbook project and co-educator of the upcoming Leader of the Pack series of digi-writing classes (along with Ruby Slipper’s Iolanthe).
+This week’s Digi-Dame is Kate Iselin, honco (honchette?) behind new online journal Vanity Project, designer of PAVO brand clothes, agitator deluxe of the ‘You Are Welcome In Australia’ Pozible comicbook project and co-educator of the upcoming Leader of the Pack series of digi-writing classes (along with Ruby Assembly’s Iolanthe).
 Kate does ALL the things, and does them with fiery gusto.
 Here’s Kate on creativity, conversation, loving weird people and hating on bad avocados.

 1. What does being a creative person mean to you?
 Did you always feel an urge to ‘make and do’, or did you discover your ability to create by serendipitous coincidence?